All Episodes

 Warroom.com is Jim Quinn.

-You can still listen to him there too.
+You can still listen to him there, too.

 They're all slow.

-They are all everyone is suffering because of these shutdowns.
+Everyone is suffering because of these shutdowns.

 You know, you're right, Scott.

-It's not just that industry, but I I was giving it as an example, but it's an effort to destroy the middle class.
+It's not just that industry, but I was giving it as an example, but it's an effort to destroy the middle class.

 That's how I see it.